serviss-ventures/nicnixr-landing/NAVIGATION_SMOOTH_TRANSITION_FIX.md

 When clicking "Start Plan" and returning to the dashboard, there was a white screen flash that made the experience feel jarring and not smooth.

 ## Root Cause
 The navigation was using `navigation.reset()` which completely resets the navigation stack, causing a full re-render and resulting in a white flash during the transition.
+Additionally, navigation animations were causing brief white flashes between screens.

 ## Solution Implemented